TheRealAnonymous008/quartz/content/Orthography.md

 # Signs
 * The **signary** pertains to the complete inventory of the basic signs of a given writing system.
 ## Words
+* Words are the typical units of lexicology and lexicography.
+They are meaningful and can stand alone as a complete utterance.
+	* Words have *positional mobility*.
+They can be taken out of context and arranged in lists.
+* However, what constitutes a word is highly debatable and not universal across other languages.
+* The structural make-up of words depends on typological characteristics of languages.
+	* In **isolating languages** words are invariant in that they do not undergo regular formal alterations that serve grammatical functions
+	* In **inflecting languages** words are changed to express grammatical relationships.
+	* In **agglutinating languages** words are built up out of units expressing grammatical relations.
+	* In **polysynthetic languages** it is difficult to distinguish words from other linguistic entities such as clauses and sentences.

+* The orthographic word is the *unit bounded by spaces in the written languages*.
+The phonological word is *the corresponding unit for speech*.
+* Words are not based on prior explicit linguistic knowledge.
+That is, *they came as written signs interpreted as words* which were then recognized as operational units of the writing system.

+* **Logographic Writing** - writing where the basic functional units are interpreted as words.
+	* **Sumerian**
+		* The beginning of Sumerian writing were pictures of objects in addition to geometrical forms (that came about as a result of stamping on the clay tablet)
+		* The referents of the signs in the language are physical objects, but often they are inconsistent (a sign could refer to a bull, its horns, or just cattle in general)
+		* Later developments included replacing curved lines with a series of short strokes, and the loss of the pictorial quality due to developing routines in writing.
+		* In this case, recognition became based on discrimination from one sign to another.
+The signs became more differentiated.
+Signs are made such that they are not confused from one another.
+		* More complex signs were formed by combining existing signs.
+		* The signs also acquired multiple readings which meant that reading became more difficult and supplementary signs were added for disambiguation.

+* **Rebus writing** - Loss of the pictorial quality of the signs facilitated their transfer to semantically unrelated words

+* **Ideographic Writing** - the basic functional unit is interpreted as an idea and meaning

 ## Syllables